Turzyn: History

 In 1933, at the current 22 Pocztowa Street was opened the St. Nicholas Church of the lutheran denomination.
 Following the end of the Second World War in 1945, the building was donated to the Jesuit Order of the Catholic denomination, and renamed to the St. Andrew Bobola Church.
 Following the renovations, it was reopened in 1952.
 Between 1955 and 1957, Jesuits were forced by the communist government to leave the city, being deemed to have a "bad influence on the youth and intelligentsia".
 In 1967, the church housed Agostino Casaroli, who was sent by the Holy See for the negotiations with the government of the Polish People's Republic.
 During the period of the martial law, which took place from 1981 to 1983, the church was used in distributing international aid, and numerous people involved in its activities were placed in the internment camps.

 In 1935, a children's hospital was opened at the current 44 Jagiellońska Street.
 Currently, in its building operates the Independent Public Health Care Facility of the Ministry of Internal Affairs of the Administration.

 In the 1960s, at the corner of Bohaterów Warszawy and Dwudziestego Szóstego Kwietnia Streets, was founded the Turzyn Marketplace, the second oldest, and the largest marketplace in the post-war city, after vendors moved there from the closed Tobruk Martketplace in the New Town.
 In 2001, the shopping mall Turzyn was opened in its central portion, with a vendor area of 27,500 m^{2}.
 In 2011, to the north was also opened the Nowy Turzyn shopping centre, with a vendor area of 14,185 m^{2}.
 Only the souther portion of the marketplace remains to the present day, making it the second largest in the city.

 In 1990, following the administrative reform in the city, Turzyn became one of its neighbourhoods governed by a locally elected council.

-In 2009, the Agricultural University of Szczecin and the Szczecin University of Technology, were joined together, forming the West Pomeranian University of Technology.
+In 2009, the Agricultural University of Szczecin and the Szczecin University of Technology, were joined, forming the West Pomeranian University of Technology.
 The latter's campus was adopted by the new school, with the building at 37 Sikorskiego Street housing its Faculty of Electrical Engineering.